srinigvasan/SpringJPA-Mysql/README.md

 ###  Install instructions.

-a) create new database before starting springboot application
+* create new database before starting springboot application

-# update the below properties in application.properties with your database details , username , password.
+* update the below properties in application.properties with your database details , username , password.

        * spring.datasource.url=jdbc:mysql://localhost:3306/reviewapi
        * spring.datasource.username=root
        * spring.datasource.password=pwd

-# Database migrations are implemented using flyway.migrate().
+* Database migrations are implemented using flyway.migrate().
 No need to create tables in the database.

-# Run the mvn springboot project as below
+* Run the mvn springboot project as below

   mvn spring-boot:run